ulkursln/MAGiC/README.md

  **How to Cite**

  * **APA:** Arslan Aydin, Ülkü, Kalkan, S., & Acarturk, C. (2018).
 MAGiC: A multimodal framework for analysing gaze in dyadic communication.
 Journal of Eye Movement Research, 11(6). https://doi.org/10.16910/jemr.11.6.2
- * **IEEE** Ülkü Arslan Aydin, S. Kalkan, and C. Acarturk, “MAGiC: A multimodal framework for analysing gaze in dyadic communication”, JEMR, vol. 11, no. 6, Nov.
+ * **IEEE:** Ülkü Arslan Aydin, S. Kalkan, and C. Acarturk, “MAGiC: A multimodal framework for analysing gaze in dyadic communication”, JEMR, vol. 11, no. 6, Nov.
 2018.